 Vitamin K is a vital fact for our overall good health, let alone pregnancy.
 As we discussed in a previous post, the daily minimum requirements for vitamin K are 120mcg for men and 90mcg for women.
 According to the National Institute of Health (NIH), pregnant women don’t need any additional dosage of vitamin K. They also need about 90mcg daily.

 It is a common belief that women in pregnancy or lactation require a higher nutrient supply of many vitamins.
 The role of Vitamin K during pregnancy is largely unknown, though.
 Vitamin K deficiency can be seen when certain drugs are consumed during pregnancy.
 These drugs can impede women’s metabolism of vitamin K (1).
 Administration and dosages of vitamin K can vary.
 When vitamin K absorption is impaired, taking vitamin K supplements is required.
 The best solution, when vitamin K supplementation is required, is through a multivitamin.
 This way is considered to be more beneficial than taking vitamin K alone.

 Vitamin K supplement is not necessary in normal pregnancy.
 Only in some impaired conditions, deficiency can be observed.
 Always discuss your concerns with your physician.

-How obtain the RDI vitamin K through pregnancy.
+How to obtain the RDI vitamin K during pregnancy.